openhab/website/docs/readme.md

 ![distribution overview](./images/distro.png "Overall openHAB Architectural View")

-If you are new to openHAB, we suggest you continue to the [Concepts](./concepts/index.html) chapter where we introduce many fundamental ideas that are used throughout openHAB.
+Let's continue with the [Concepts](./concepts/index.html) section where we introduce many fundamental ideas that are used throughout openHAB.